Symbian9/qmapshack-doc-wiki/AxMaintainAutoPages.md

 * The script displays in a console window a list of used and unused images in the `doc\images\FAQ` and `doc\images\DocAdv` folders.
 * Don't use the local Markdown variant of the file - it doesn't have the correct link form.
-Correct links can be found either in the online Bitbucket Wiki or in the offline HTML form of the page!
+Correct links can be found either in the on-line Bitbucket Wiki or in the off-line HTML form of the page!

 ### BuildToc.py and AxAdvToc.md